Last Updated on

 If things are really going badly, consider taking a leave of absence or a stress leave from work.
 This isn’t always possible and comes with its own set of challenges.
 Money being a big one.
 But if your well-being is at stake, please look into it.

 Show Up and Do the Best Job You Can

 I realize that this sort of contradicts my last point, but you need to show up to work every day and do the best job you can.
 Even if you hate it.

 You need to make money, which is presumably why you have a job in the first place.

 But you also need to maintain a professional reputation and leave on good terms.
 Potential new employers will request references, and most of the time they want your most recent or current manager to be one of them.
 If you’ve been skipping work or doing a poor job, this could be a red flag to a hiring manager that could cost you that new job offer.

 Although this is the most obvious point, I purposely didn’t start with it.
 Because you should try some of these other suggestions (if you haven’t already) before you leave a job you hate.

-Of course, finding a new job takes time.
+Of course, finding a new job or new career path takes time.
 Sometimes a lot of time.
 So yes – start looking as soon as you start having more bad days than good ones.

 Better yet, never stop looking.
 Even if you are happy with your job.